 - Visit the Arch of Los Cabos

 - Enjoy some rest on the beautiful beaches

 - Explore the local markets, shops, and eateries

 - Go fishing or sailing in the Sea of Cortez

-Los Cabos is a premier destination for all travelers, boasting an abundant assortment of attractions and activities.
+Los Cabos is a premier destination for all travelers, boasting abundant attractions and activities.
 Its tranquil yet vibrant atmosphere makes it one of the safest places to visit!

 11/ La Paz

 La Paz is located in the Mexican state of Baja California Sur.
-It offers spectacular scenery, breathtaking views, and plenty of activities to keep visitors entertained.
-Home to a population of approximately 1.9 million people, La Paz, is an ever-growing metropolis.
+It offers spectacular scenery, breathtaking views, and plenty of entertaining activities.

 The city is very safe, with low crime rates.
-Travelers can explore without worrying about their safety as long as they take sensible precautions, like not walking alone late at night or leaving valuables unattended.
+Travelers can explore without worrying about their safety if they take sensible precautions, like not walking alone late at night or leaving valuables unattended.